 A line drawing of a white delivery truck.
-The truck has a box body and a cab.
+The truck has a large front grille and a box body.
 The words "T.J.
-COUGLE TRUCKING" are written in a stylized font along the side of the truck.
+COUGLE TRUCKING" are printed in a stylized font along the side of the truck.
 The truck is shown from a three-quarter front view, facing towards the left.